kimbjerge/insectDCT/README.md

 6. Run the Python code to generate the CSV files for detection and tracking.
 (Sample images used - are found in: ./images)

    - $ python pipeDetectAndClassifyInsectsTaxon.py  <br />
      	Performs detection and classification with ResNet50 on CUDA:0

    - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu  <br />
 	Performs detection and classification with ResNet50 on CPU

+   - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu --optimized ncnn <br />
+	Performs detection and classification with optimized YOLO NCNN model on CPU <br />
+        On Raspberry Pi use YOLO11s model by changing parameter --yoloWeights see source code

    - $ python pipeDetectAndClassifyInsectsTaxon.py --modelType ConvNextBase  <br />
      	Performs detection and classification using ConvNextBase model (best performing model)

    - $ python pipeDetectAndClassifyInsectsTaxon.py --dataset V4  <br />
      	Performs detection and classification using models trained on classification dataset V4 instead of V3

    - $ python pipeTrackInsectsTaxon.py  <br />
      	Performs tracking based on the CSV output files (./detections/*-CL.csv)

    See code for additional parameters for the above python script.